 What do you want to know about your customers or your market?

-Once you have identified an objective, develop a list of research questions for your market, customers and competitors.
-Here are some examples:
+Once you've identified an objective, develop a list of research questions for your market, customers and competitors.
+For example:

-- what are the key demographics of your market (e.g. age, gender, etc.)?
+- What are the key demographics of your market, such as age and gender?

 There are two categories of data collection, and both are based on asking questions: